Danjj21/ECE556_PA3/README.md

 where $U$ is the number of unconnected pins and $H$ is the half perimeter wirelength (HPWL) of the chip boundary.

-Note that a route which has any net routed out of the chip boundary is a failed result.

 ## Input
 The input file starts with the chip boundary, followed by the description of pins.
 The description of each pin contains the keyword PIN, followed by the name and the coordinate of the pin.

 | Input Format | Example |